cacophony-wj/LeS/README.md

 The only one you need to de-select is **Persistent Arrows.**

+## CBBE 3BBB Addon

+**Only necessary for _Light But Kinky_**

+Click on every **Use Slot** and change it to _60 - Devious Devices Compatible_.

 ##  CGO

 ###  Settings

 Set **Hotkey** to _Shift._ This enables you to use any weapon one or two handed.
 Keep in mind that the way you wield a weapon affects how you skill up, e.g. two-handed grip levels up two-handed, etc. Dual-wielding bacon is not yet an option.

-Disable **NPCs Change Grip**.

-Alter **Speed Change** and **Stationary Speed Boost** down a notch to 20% to reduce the power level of CGO.
+Set **Dual Wield Blocking** to _Mouse 3_.
+This is your scroll-wheel button, if you have one.
+Otherwise, you are going to have to make a judgment call.

 **Enable iFrames** for a little Souls-ish gameplay.

 Ensure that **NPCs Dodge** is _unchecked_.

 I like the _procedural 1.00 leaning_, but if it seems a bit silly to you, toning it back to _0.50_ might be more appropriate.
+Turn it off completely if you hate the idea of it.

 Finally scroll down and under **Unlocked Movement** ensure that **Power Attacks (NPCs)** is _unchecked_.

 ##  Cursed Loot

-Only available with _Light But Kinky_.
+**Only available with _Light But Kinky_.**

 This mod will act wildly different depending on whether you enabled the _Lenient_ or _Punishing_ preset in MO2.
 In either case, go to